chisophugis/lbd/source/funccall.rst

 The compare arg_prt with 40 is exist in llvm IR, and mips has the same translated output.
 So, we don't know what's wrong.
+We believe the arg < 40 is satisfied because the native Intel CPU has the arg_ptr < 40 in it's assembly code and the Intel CPU native execution file can print correct result.
+You will see it soon in the bellow code.
+If the arg_ptr < 40 is satisfied and *(20($sp)) = arg_offset = 12, then the
+assembly output is correct.
 The llvm IR and mips assembly output as follows,

 .. code-block:: bash